 Congress recognized the ongoing illegal robocall problem and, in December 2019, enacted the TRACED Act to further aid enforcement efforts.
 In the TRACED Act, Congress acknowledged the beneficial collaboration between law enforcement agencies and the private sector on traceback issues, and required the FCC to issue rules “for the registration of a single consortium that conducts private-led efforts to trace back the origin of suspected unlawful robocalls.”
-In July 2020, the FCC designated the ITG as the registered traceback consortium.

 The Industry Traceback Group has been and will continue to be a vital partner in our pursuit of unlawful robocallers.
 Protecting consumers against illegal spoofing and robocalls is our top consumer protection priority, and this industry consortium is a key contributor.”Rosemary Harold, Chief of the FCC Enforcement Bureau